 Why your coaching business only needs 100 true fans

-As a business, you probably feel like you need to grow a huge online audience – the bigger, the better.
+As a coach, you probably feel like you need to grow a huge online audience – the bigger, the better.
 This means you spend a lot of time and energy chasing more and more likes and followers.
 It’s exhausting.

 Have you stopped to think about how you turn these followers into customers?
 Or how many you really need?
 It’s not as many as you might think.